pascalmcme/pands-project-2021/README.md

 # Summary of the data set

 The iris data set is available from the UCI machine learning repository [1].
 It is a frequently used database for demonstrating tools in data analysis [2].
 The data set consists of 150 observations of iris plants.
 Five attributes are recorded.
 Sepal length, sepal width, petal length, petal width, are measured in centimetres.
 The class if also given which refers to the type of iris plant.
-There are three classes with 50 observations of each, namely Iris Setosa, Iris Versicolour and Iris Virginica.
+There are three classes with 50 observations of each, namely Iris setosa, Iris versicolour and Iris virginica.
 The data set was famously used in a study measuring how these three classes of iris could best be differentiated based on their measurements [3].

 ![alt text](iris-flowers.png)